Docker

 docker stop tomcat8

-you shouldn’t see the container running any more.
+If you run docker ps you shouldn’t see the container running any more.

-will show all containers even the stopped ones.
+However, docker run -a will show all containers even the stopped ones.
 We can remove a container with:

 docker rm tomcat8